jamesturk/scrapeghost/docs/usage.md

 # Usage

-## Request Data Flow
+## Data Flow

-Since most of the work is done by the API, the primary purpose of `scrapeghost` is to make it easier to pass HTML and get valid output.
+Since most of the work is done by the API, the job of a `SchemaScraper` is to make it easier to pass HTML and get valid output.

-To this end, it is useful to understand the data flow:
+If you are going to go beyond the basics, it is important to understand the data flow:

 1. The page HTML is passed through any [preprocessors](#preprocessors).